Alampuram (Hemalapuram): Temples

-The Alampur Navabhrama Temples are historically important and reflect remarkable architectural skills.
-The Alampur temples are listed as an archaeological and architectural treasure on the official "List of Monuments" prepared by the Archaeological Survey of India under The Ancient Monuments and Archaeological Sites and Remains Act.
+The Alampuram Navabhrama Temples are historically important and reflect remarkable architectural skills.
+The Alampuram temples are listed as an archaeological and architectural treasure on the official "List of Monuments" prepared by the Archaeological Survey of India under The Ancient Monuments and Archaeological Sites and Remains Act.
 Since the original area of the temples at Alampur became submerged by the Sri Sailam Hydro-electric Project, the temples were relocated to higher ground.
 The uniqueness of this group of temples lies in their plan and design in the northern architectural style introduced by the Chalukyas of Badami between 650 and 750 CE.

 Jogulamba Temple

-The Jogulamba temple is regarded as a Shakti Peetha where Sati Devi's upper teeth fell.
-The mythology of Daksha yagna and Sati's self immolation is the origin story of Shakti Peethas.
+The Jogulamba temple is regarded as a Shakta pitha where Sati Devi's upper teeth fell.
+The history of Daksha yagna and Sati's self-immolation is the origin story of Shakta pithas.
 The original temple was grounded by Muslim invaders in 1390 CE.
 The temple was rebuilt after 615 years.

-Shakti Peethas are shrines which are the most divine seats of the Mother Goddess.
+Shakta pithas are shrines which are the most divine seats of the Mother Goddess.
 The body parts of the corpse of Sati Devi had fallen in these places, when Lord Shiva carried it and wandered throughout Aryavartha in sorrow.